tonybaloney/vscode-pets/README.md

 ## Removing pets

-You can remove all pets (except the 1 configured) by running the "Remove all pets" command (`vscode-pets.delete-pets`) from the command pallette.
+You can remove all pets (except the 1 configured) by running the "Remove all pets" command (`vscode-pets.delete-pets`) from the command palette.

-You can remove specific pets by running the "Remove pet" command (`vscode-pets.delete-pet`) from the command pallette.
+You can remove specific pets by running the "Remove pet" command (`vscode-pets.delete-pet`) from the command palette.

 ## Themes